Snapshot

 Before anyone speaks, people have already formed a view.

 By the time your team tells you what they think, they're telling you what they know you want them to say.
-Research calls it social desirability bias.
+Research calls it social conformity bias.

 How it works